Spydr06/CSpydr/README.md

 - [x] lambda expressions
 - [ ] templates in fuctions and structs
 - [x] va lists
+- [x] interfaces, vtables and dynamic-dispatch for functions
+- [ ] dynamic-dispatch for constants
 - [ ] functions as struct members

 ##### CSpydr Standard library features